davidb2/davidb2.github.io-old/_reviews/books.md

         this is not always the case.
-        for example, haplodiploidy is a system in which relatedness is asymmetric: mother-daughter and father-daughter relatedness is both 1/2 (symmetric), but a son is related to his mother 1/2, a mother son has 100% relatedness, a father cannot have a son,
+        for example, haplodiploidy is a system in which relatedness is asymmetric: mother-daughter and father-daughter relatedness is both 1/2 (symmetric), but a son is related to his mother 1/2, a mother-son has 100% relatedness, a father cannot have a son, brothers are related 1/2, sisters are related 3/4.
-        brothers are related 1/2, sisters are related 3/4. all of this asymmetry leads to atypical behavior dynamics.
+        all of this asymmetry leads to atypical behavior dynamics.

-        one of the shorter chapters towards the end of the book talk about the new replicators, memes, which can evolve by non-genetic means, and at a rate even faster than genetic evolution.
+        one of the shorter chapters towards the end of the book talks about the new replicators, memes, which can evolve by non-genetic means, and at a rate even faster than genetic evolution.
-        memes are cultural units that spread between brains. our brains are full of these memes (e.g. ideas, catch-phrases, beliefs, etc.) and great memes are focused on fecundity (like genes). one <i>possible*</i> example is the English catch phrase "i could care less!", spoken when presented with a perceived uninteresting potential conversational avenue: the intention of the phrase does not match its semantic properties; the phrase "i could <b>not</b> care less!" would make much more sense.
+        memes are cultural units that spread between brains. our brains are full of these memes (e.g. ideas, catchphrases, beliefs, etc.) and great memes are focused on fecundity (like genes). one <i>possible*</i> example is the English catchphrase "i could care less!", spoken when presented with a perceived uninteresting potential conversational avenue: the intention of the phrase does not match its semantic properties; the phrase "i could <b>not</b> care less!" would make much more sense.
-        however, it must be something with the rhythm, meter, and most descriptively, the cadence of the consonance (voiceless velar plosive) of the former phrase that causes it to be more likely to be immitated;
+        however, it must be something with the rhythm, meter, and most descriptively, the cadence of the consonance (voiceless velar plosive) of the former phrase that causes it to be more likely to be imitated;
         this is one explanation from a linguistic perspective that may or may not be true.
         [evolutionary biology]